Lecostarius/ESP32_IDE/README.md

 I selected only ESP32 as Chip Target, chose FTDI Chip and CP210x driver support only, and disabled Eclipse integration.
 It said:
 ![image](https://user-images.githubusercontent.com/11603870/149660077-f77e42aa-afe8-443a-afc4-0b18b459a275.png)

 The download is "only" 760 MB instead of the 1.3 GB of the full installation.
-Yey!
+Yey! (at this point in time, I did not know that this will be OK for the standalone development environment.
+However, the VS Code plugin requires a full installation to run).

 After installation, I confirmed everything but did not register the ESP-IDF tools as Windows Defender exclusions, to avoid a risk of computer compromise.
 If things are too slow later, I can run the idf-env tool (look at github.com/espressif/idf-env).